Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: Preliminaries

 \section{Preliminaries}

-To begin with, we first introduce the formal definition of the problem, the basic concepts, and the notations in this paper.
-Then, we briefly present the relative models used in our work.
+To begin with, we present the notations used in this paper, followed by the basic concepts and the formal problem definition.
+We then provide a brief analysis of the motivation underlying our work.